HPN-SSHHigh performance SSH/SCP

 Q: Will HPN-SSH help me?

 A: Maybe, it depends on a number of variables but the most important one is the speed of your network connection to the Internet.
 It also depends on the distance to the destination you are trying to reach.
 As a general rule of thumb, the farther away the destination and the faster your connection the greater the improvement will be.
 You can determine how much HPN-SSH will help by multiplying the bandwidth to the destination by the RTT (Round Trip Time).
 This is called the BDP (Bandwidth Delay Product) and is expressed as BDP = BW(B/s) * RTT(s) and gives you the number of bytes that can be in transit between any two hosts at one time.
 If this value is less than the previous mention receive buffer on the receiving host then the potential throughput of the connection will be near line rates.
 If the BDP is greater than the receive buffer the throughput will be limited in direct proportion to the difference between the BDP and the receive buffer.
-As a rule of thumb you will generally need at least a 10Mb/s connection to the internet to see a benefit from HPN-SSH.
+As a rule of thumb you will generally need around a 1Gb/s connection to the internet to see a benefit from HPN-SSH.

 This assumes that the processor, hard drive, memory, application, and other components of the system are fast enough to transfer data at line rates.
 You just won't be able to get GigE speeds out of a PC from 1987 regardless of how fast your network connection is.